RyuvicSirville/Farmer-Disease-Prediction/README.md

 # Farmer Disease Prediction Portal

-AArogyam is a full-stack web application designed to empower farmers with AI-powered disease diagnosis for plants and animals, a vibrant community Q&A forum, and a streamlined complaint registration system.
+This is a full-stack web application designed to empower farmers with AI-powered disease diagnosis for plants and animals, a vibrant community Q&A forum, and a streamlined complaint registration system.
 Built with React, Vite, Tailwind CSS, Node.js, Express, MongoDB, and Groq LLM API.

 ---